 Please let us know as soon as you become aware that you won’t be able to attend a program you’ve registered for.
 We are always happy to transfer your ticket to the name of a friend or family member, if you’re able to nominate someone to attend in your place.

 Alternatively, we can offer you a refund if you contact us 5 or more business days before the program begins.

 What do I need to bring?

 You don’t need to bring anything to Community Education programs, except a curious mind.
 For online programs, you'll need a PC, laptop or tablet device, a stable internet connection, and a Zoom account for our live Q&As.
 For in-person programs, you can bring along a pen and paper should you wish to take any notes.
-We check names on arrival for on-campus programs, so there is no need to print a ticket.
+We check names on arrival for in-person programs, so there is no need to print a ticket.